MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

              Get-AzADServicePrincipal -ApplicationId "Application-ID"
              ```

              Replace "Application-ID" with Application (client) ID (without quotes) of the application you registered in step 1.
-Note the value of ID object from PowerShell output.
+Note the value of the ID object from PowerShell output.
 It's the Service Principal ID.

             Now you have all the information required from Azure portal.
 A quick summary of the information is given in the table below.